estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/user-input-field.md

 - [Voice recording and readout control](/docs/advanced-topics/voice)
 - [File upload](/docs/advanced-topics/file-upload) on live chats

-### Configure features
+### Configuring input field features
-Some of the available features, can be configured by the hosting App.
-Using `ConversationSettings` object, that can be provided on ChatController creation, you can configure the following:
+Some of the available features, can be configured by the hosting app.
+The following configurations can be done by using the `ConversationSettings` object, that can be provided at ChatController creation:

 - [`voiceSettings(VoiceSettings)`](./docs/chat-configuration/chat-settings#voice-control)